-Talking to your boss can be difficult; especially when it comes to sensitive topics like bonus’s or quitting your job.
-Your career is ultimately in your manager’s hands and you need to make sure you build a solid relationship with him, while staying true to your values and opinions.
-Telling your boss what you really think can be a slippery slope, depending on your boss's disposition (and ego).
-Disagree with him and you could wind up on the unemployment line.
-But, being a yes man or woman and blindly supporting all his ideas probably won't do much for your career (unless you work for Donald Trump).
+Talking to your boss can be difficult; especially when it comes to sensitive topics like bonuses or quitting your job.
+Your career is ultimately in your manager’s hands and you need to make sure you can build a solid relationship with them, while still staying true to your values and opinions.
+Telling your boss what you really think can be a slippery slope, depending on their disposition (and ego).
+Disagree with them and you could wind up on the unemployment line.
+But being a yes man or woman and blindly supporting all their ideas probably won't do much for your career.

 1. Clearly State What You Need

 Your manager is probably busy and doesn’t have the time to sit there and listen to you giving him tons of background information that is irrelevant to what you are asking.
 Whether you’re just giving them a heads up or asking approval for something; clearly state what it is that you are hoping for so he can decide the outcome in a timely manner.

 2. Pay Attention to Your Boss's Communication Preferences